-Challah is a type of bread in Jewish cuisine that is usually eaten during cerimonial events. be served during Jewish festivities.
+Challah is a type of bread in Jewish cuisine that is usually eaten during ceremonial events or during Jewish festivities.
 For example, it is eaten during the major Jewish holidays and during Shabbat

 .
 Challah is usually made with white flour, eggs, water, yeast, oil and sugar and is braided.
 When eaten, a small portion is left aside as an offering.